-Central Christian College of Kansas bills students by semester (online/modular programs define a semester as four consecutive course dates, beginning with the start of the student's program).
-With that in mind, students should understand the frequency by which their respective benefit will be paid and how this will affect their tuition/fees balance.
-The following benefits are disbursed in monthly amounts that vary by program: Chapter 30, Chapter 32, Chapter 35, and Chapter 1606.
-The following benefits are disbursed by course: Chapter 33, Chapter 31.
-Students are encouraged to visit with CCCK's SCO to determine if additional contact with the Financial Aid or Business Office would be appropriate.
+CCCK bills students by semester (online/modular programs define a semester as four consecutive course dates, beginning with the start of the student's program).
+With that in mind, students should understand the frequency by which their respective benefit will be paid (see below) and how this will affect their tuition/fees balance.
+Students are encouraged to visit with CCCK's SCO about their financial plans to determine if additional contact with the Financial Aid or Business Office would be appropriate.